xmulect/playground/zhendong.md

 # Title

-This is a sample for test merge.
+150502	This is a sample for test merge.

-150502
+150504	I had pushed to xmulect by myself.